st0h/Django/README.md

 to your own installation and web server software, so is not included with this release.
 Check out the [Django](https://djangoproject.com) tutorials to get started on creating your own!

-Once ready, run the following commands in a terminal to initialize the app's database:
+Once ready, run the following commands in a terminal to copy the app's static files to the directory specified:

 ```
     cd website
-    python3 manage.py migrate
+    python3 manage.py collectstatic
 ```

+Next, initialize the database:

 You will be notified if the database has been initialized successfully.
 After that, you can create an administrator account by running the following: